opentracing/basictracer-python/README.md

 # Basictracer Python

 A python version of the "BasicTracer" reference implementation for OpenTracing.

+The `examples/` directory contains a sample of how the BasicTracer implementation could be used to display spans in the console.

 ## Development